RahulBardhan/demo-repository/README.md

 # demo-repository
-This is my first git repository
+This is my first git repository.
+Author- Rahul Bardhan.